Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 ![z-index auto](./z-index-auto.png)

 So in a way that element behaves as if we set `z-index: 0`.
-Indeed, if we add that css rule, we see no notable changes in the [output](https://z-index.juliu.is/?css=b%2Bposition%3A%20relative%3Bz-index%3A%200%7Cp%2Bposition%3A%20relative%3Bz-index%3A%201%7Cr%2Bposition%3A%20relative%3Bz-index%3A%20-1):
+Indeed, if we add that CSS rule, we see no notable changes in the [output](https://z-index.juliu.is/?css=b%2Bposition%3A%20relative%3Bz-index%3A%200%7Cp%2Bposition%3A%20relative%3Bz-index%3A%201%7Cr%2Bposition%3A%20relative%3Bz-index%3A%20-1):

 ![z-index zero](./z-index-zero.png)

-But actually things changed a lot!
+But things changed a lot!
 Giving a value to `z-index` to a relatively positioned box creates a new **stacking context**.

 A stacking what?
 [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context) says: